 In accordance with the Individuals with Disabilities Education Act (IDEA) as amended in 2004, parents of students with disabilities are entitled to the same access as general education parents (see H above) as well as the opportunity to participate in meetings with respect to the identification, evaluation, and educational placement of the child and the provision of a free and appropriate public education (20 USC §1415(b)(1); 34 CFR §300.501(a)).
 Beyond this parental participation, parents of students with disabilities have no entitlement to access school premises.

-Board Directive In accordance with Utah State Code Sections 53A-3-413, the Board authorizes, on condition, the use of school buildings and grounds as civic centers, for other than school purposes.
+Board Directive In accordance with Utah Code 53G-7-209, the Board authorizes, on condition, the use of school buildings and grounds as civic centers, for other than school purposes.
 The Board recognizes that these civic centers shall be established and maintained as limited public forums to District residents for supervised recreational activities and meetings.
 It is further understood that use of property for civic center purposes may not interfere with a school function or purpose.
-Under Utah State Code 53A-3-414, the Board directs the Administration to manage, direct, and control the use of school buildings and grounds when used as civic centers.
+Under Utah Code 53G-7-210, the Board directs the Administration to manage, direct, and control the use of school buildings and grounds when used as civic centers.

 The Administration shall charge a reasonable fee for the use of school facilities as civic centers so the District incurs no expense for that use.
 The Administration shall also ensure that school administrators are trained and properly implement District policy according to Utah Code.